MercersKitchen/Intermediate-CS/README.md

 # Intermediate-CS
 Android App Development &amp; Web Promotion in Synchronous or A-Synchronous Engagement

 **NOTE**: only have a Chromebook?
 - REPL.IT or https://replit.com/ is a good option that fully syncs to GitHub

 ---

-# Review Progression
-- Case Study for Choose Your Own Adventure
-- Review Processing-Java
-- Website Promotion of Choose Your Own Adventure OR a Website for this as a more developed *book* (using JavaScript Lessons as code to develop book-metaphor)

 # Website Promotion